 The most popular source of protein before milk proteins surpassed them, egg whites are low in fat and carbs, have no cholesterol, and are great for those avoiding dairy.

 Derived from milk, whey protein is the most popular protein supplement source out there.
 It tastes good, is inexpensive, and absorbs quickly.

-As a complete plant-based protein, soy is a great option for vegans or anyone who's lactose intolerant.
+As a complete plant-based protein, soy is a great option for vegans or anyone who is lactose intolerant.
 The only downside is if you are sensitive to soy.

-A near-complete plant-based protein, hemp offers the inflammation-fighting power of omega-6 essential fatty acids and is high in fiber, it's a great choice for those following a vegan diet.
-Some studies have also suggested hemp protein may be more helpful in weight loss, thanks to its high fiber content, than other protein powders.
+A near-complete plant-based protein, hemp offers the inflammation-fighting power of omega-6 essential fatty acids and is high in fiber.
+It's a great choice for those following a vegan diet.
+Some studies have also suggested that hemp protein may be more helpful in weight loss, thanks to its high fiber content, than other protein powders.

-Brown rice protein is hypo-allergic and easily digested, making it an excellent alternative for anyone with a sensitive stomach or allergies to soy or dairy.
+Brown rice protein is hypoallergenic and easily digested, making it an excellent alternative for anyone with a sensitive stomach or allergies to soy or dairy.